-The Antarctic ice sheet (AIS) has been losing mass since at least 2002 (Shepherd et al., 2018; Rignot et al., 2019), contributing 20 to around $\sim 10\%$ of to global average sea level rise since 1993 (Oppenheimer et al., 2019).
+The Antarctic ice sheet (AIS) has been losing mass since at least 2002 (Shepherd et al., 2018; Rignot et al., 2019), contributing to around 10 % of global average sea level rise since 1993 (Oppenheimer et al., 2019).
 This mass loss is mainly driven by enhanced iceberg calving and basal melting beneath ice shelves (Smith et al., 2020).
-Both reduce their buttressing effect the buttressing effect of ice shelves, allowing tributary glaciers to accelerate, thereby increasing ice discharge into the ocean.
-On In the Antarctic Peninsula, the warmest region of Antarctica, mass loss is also driven by surface melt.
-Here, extensive melt has led to meltwater ponding and subsequently to ice-shelf disintegration by hydrofracturing, after which mass loss from tributary

-25 glaciers has accelerated (Rignot et al., 2004; Banwell et al., 2013).
+Both reduce their buttressing effect, allowing tributary glaciers to accelerate, increasing ice discharge into the ocean.
+On the Antarctic Peninsula, the warmest region of Antarctica, mass loss is also driven by surface melt.
+Here, extensive melt has led to meltwater ponding and subsequently to ice-shelf disintegration by hydrofracturing, after which mass loss from tributary glaciers has accelerated (Rignot et al., 2004; Banwell et al., 2013).

 Not all ice shelves are susceptible to meltwater induced hydrofracturing.
-Firstly, extensive surface melt typically only leads to meltwater ponding when the firn layer lacks sufficient pore space for meltwater to percolate downward in and refreeze.
-Currently, an estimated 94 to 96 % of the surface melt on the AIS is retained within the firn (Medley et al., 2022; Van Wessem et al., 2018).
+Firstly, extensive surface melt typically only leads to meltwater ponding when the firn layer lacks sufficient pore space for meltwater to percolate downward and refreeze.
+Currently, an estimated 94 to 96 % of the surface melt is retained within the firn (Medley et al., 2022; Van Wessem et al., 2018).
 Secondly, meltwater induced hydrofracturing also requires sufficient tensile stress.
-Hydrofracturing, in turn, only

-30 induces mass loss if the ice shelf provides substantial buttressing.
-Currently, 60 % of the ice shelves (by area) both buttress upstream ice and are vulnerable to hydrofracturing if inundated by meltwater (i.e. where sufficient tensile stress is present), and buttress upstream ice (Lai et al., 2020).
-Hence, to assess the future stability of ice shelves and predict mass loss from the AIS, it is important to estimate the future evolution of the AIS its firm layer.
+Hydrofracturing, in turn, only induces mass loss if the ice shelf provides substantial buttressing.
+Currently, 60 % of the ice shelves (by area) are vulnerable to hydrofracturing if inundated by meltwater (i.e. where sufficient tensile stress is present), and buttress upstream ice (Lai et al., 2020).
+Hence, to assess the future stability of ice shelves and predict mass loss from the AIS, it is important to estimate the future evolution of the AIS firn layer.